tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Identify the Python libraries available to build neural networks.

-* Describe what are the pros and cons of using Keras for building neural networks.
+* Describe what the pros and cons of using Keras for building neural networks are.

 * Implement neural nets with Python Keras API.